 In this example, “It comes with the Standard Ambossed trucks with jelly bushings” is translated as “Es kommt mit den Standard Abmossed LKW mit Jelly Bushings”.
 Truck means lorry in German.
 Of course, this is absolutely not how it is meant.

 But it's no surprise that SkatePro, as a Gold Award winner, is smart about this, too.
-To be able to map thousands of product descriptions in 17 different languages, SkatePro automates the descriptions using copywriting automation software.
+To be able to map thousands of product descriptions in 17 different languages, SkatePro automates the descriptions using a product description generator.
 The copy continues to be localized by people who know and can assess the local market - but this is an initial effort and no longer needs to be done for each copy.
 The descriptions in the respective languages thus remain correct and accurate, also SEO and other online requirements for the descriptions are met because they are implemented more centrally.

 The key thing, however, is speed.
-SkatePro was able to generate descriptions in 17 different languages for the first 3,300 products within one year.
+With automated content creation SkatePro was able to generate descriptions in 17 different languages for the first 3,300 products within one year.
 In other words, a total of 56,000 product descriptions.
 And this result will continue to accelerate.
 This has enabled them to significantly reduce their time-to-market.